Robotics010/carla_autoware_bridge/getting-started.md

 Install [Autoware Universe](https://autowarefoundation.github.io/autoware-documentation/galactic/installation/autoware/source-installation/) from `galactic` branch.

-Currently [some problems](troubleshooting.md) might occur if you are using galactic docker version.
+Currently some problems might occur if you are using galactic docker version (such as [galactic or foxy rviz error](https://github.com/ros2/rviz/issues/753)).
 If so, use source installation instead.

 ## Step 3. carla-ros-bridge installation

+Clone my fork of [`carla-ros-bridge`](https://github.com/Robotics010/ros-bridge) to your workspace.
+This fork has several changes:

+* change imu frame_id to `tamagawa/imu_link`
+* change lidar frame_id to `velodyne_top`
+* add ring field to lidar messages

-Clone [`carla-ros-bridge`](https://github.com/carla-simulator/ros-bridge/tree/0.9.12) to your workspace and build it with the following commands:
+And build it with the following commands:

 ```
 source /opt/ros/galactic/setup.bash